dostoevskylabs/OSINT/httpd.pl/README.md

 Within the unencrypted version found on this server we can see an E-Mail "ryglman@yahoo.com"

-Now some googling results in this information:
+Now some googling for various signatures identified results in this information:
 ```bash
 Emails found:
 ryglman@yahoo.com